Look at that MSNBC now with a countdown on the number of days till Obama takes the oath of office.

 You can literally be standing there, especially if you're at some cheap person's house and they haven't upgraded a hot water heater in a long time.

-You'll be standing there for a long time for it to get hot.
+You'd be standing there for a long time for it to get hot.

-Don't care what the temperature is outside, don't care what the temperature is where the Renae water heater is.
+Don't care what the temperature is where the Renaissance water heater is.

-You turn it on, bam-o!
+You turn it on, bamo, hot water right there.

-And for as long as you want it, regardless who else is using a hot water uh utility in the house.
+And for as long as you want it, regardless who else is using a hot water utility in the house.

 Save you a lot of money in operation because you're not heating up water you won't use like you are in a tank.